-- candidacy in question and shall submit them at the next consideration of the candidate.
-Such letters shall not be retained beyond the next consideration of the candidate, unless a new request is received.
-An employee may, in order to determine whether he/she should request the retention of his/her letters and/or assessments, consult the chairperson of his/her department or departmental promotion committee or equivalent committee in the Library who may, in order to preserve confidentiality, limit his/her advice to a simple statement in favour of or against the retention of the letters or assessments in question. - 16.9 The employee shall have the right to submit names of referees to the appropriate chairperson and dean, or in the case of professional librarian employees the University Librarian, who shall solicit letters or assessments from the names provided in regard to renewal of a preliminary appointment or to the confirmation of appointment or to the granting of tenure.
-Letters or assessments or any other written material presented as evidence in regard to the renewal of appointment, confirmation of appointment, or the granting of tenure shall, in the event of a tentative negative recommendation, be made available as a true copy to the employee concerned prior to any final decision by the department or by a faculty review body or by the Peer Evaluation Committee or by the University Librarian.
-At the level of the Senate Tenure Appeal Committee or the Grievance

-Sub-committee as applicable all written assessments in regard to a negative recommendation shall be made available to the employee concerned at the time they are presented to the committee or, at the discretion of the employer at any earlier date.

-- 16.10 Letters of reference and/or assessments shall be made available in their entirety when called for by the provisions of this agreement, to the relevant departmental, faculty, or library committees and, in the case of appeal or grievance, to the Senate Tenure Appeal Committee, the Promotions Appeal Committee or the Grievance Sub-committee, as appropriate.
+- 16.9 The employee shall have the right to submit names of referees to the appropriate chairperson and dean, or in the case of professional librarian employees the University Librarian, who shall solicit letters or assessments from the names provided in regard to renewal of a preliminary appointment or to the confirmation of appointment or any other written material presented as evidence in regard to the renewal of appointment, confirmation of appointment, or the granting of tenure shall, in the event of a tentative negative recommendation, be made available as a true copy to the employee concerned prior to any final decision by the department or by a faculty review body or by the Peer Evaluation Committee or by the University Librarian.
+At the level of the Senate Tenure Appeal Committee or the Grievance Sub-Committee as applicable all written assessments in regard to a negative recommendation shall be made available to the employee concerned at the time they are presented to the committee or, at the discretion of the employee concerned at any earlier date. - 16.10 Letters of reference and/or assessments shall be made available in their entirety when called for by the provisions of this agreement, to the relevant departmental, faculty, or library committees and, in the case of appeal or grievance, to the Senate Tenure Appeal Committee, the Promotions Appeal Committee or the Grievance Sub-Committee, as appropriate.
 The members of such committees shall treat such letters and assessments as confidential. - 16.11 Letters or assessments or any other material presented as evidence in a proceeding for dismissal for cause shall be made available to the individual faculty employee concerned, according to the procedures of C3 of the Tenure and Dismissal Document.
-In the case of Lecturer (Instructor) Employees and/or professional librarian employees all such material shall be made available to the employee or his/her advisor at the commencement of the formal grievance stage pursuant to Article 30.7 or, at the discretion of the employer, at an earlier date.
+In the case of Instructor employees and/or professional librarian employees all such material shall be made available to the employee or his/her advisor at the commencement of the formal grievance stage pursuant to Article 30.7 or, at the discretion of the employee, at an earlier date.
 True copies of letters or assessments shall be supplied to the employee concerned.